celiagomezdev/picture-contest-app/readme.md

 * `ìndex.html` - This html file will define our main view structure to be afterwards modelated by our different pug views.
 Here we will also implement the axios script that will allow us to make real time POST and GET requests from the Google Chrome console.

+### Error Handling

+In the file `app.js` we define our error-handling middleware for handling any possible error in our application and be able to show error messages that the user/client can understand.

+> Every Error ocurred at the database or Schema level will be propagated until this stage to be properly handled.

+We will consider different types of error:

+* [409](https://httpstatuses.com/409) - When the user/entrant tries to use an email that has been already used for another user.

+* [400](https://httpstatuses.com/400) - When the user introduces empty or non valid data in the request.

+* [500](https://httpstatuses.com/500) - When any other internal error ocurrs.

 ### API Endpoints

 #### Get a list of entrants with their votations